AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on June 9, 2022**

-The following customer-reported issues were fixed on June 9, 2022.

-**Cannot select objects to filter in Portfolio Optimizer preferences**
+**Cannot select objects to filter in [!UICONTROL Portfolio Optimizer] preferences**

 *Portfolios*

-When a user is in the Portfolio Optimizer and views the [!UICONTROL Project Filters] tab in the [!UICONTROL Preferences] area, the checkboxes next to the objects are absent.
+When a user is in the [!UICONTROL Portfolio Optimizer] and views the [!UICONTROL Project Filters] tab in the [!UICONTROL Preferences] area, the checkboxes next to the objects are absent.
 The user cannot check or uncheck boxes, and therefore cannot select objects to filter.

-**Cannot change Planned Start or Completion Dates when "Schedule From" is not checked**
+**Cannot change [!UICONTROL Planned Start Date] or [!UICONTROL Planned Completion Date] when "[!UICONTROL Schedule From]" is not checked**

 *Projects*

-When a user attempts to edit the Planned Start Date or Planned Completion Date of a project, and the "Schedule From" option for that project is not checked, the Planned Start Date and Planned Completion Date areas are disabled, and the user cannot edit those dates.
+When a user attempts to edit the [!UICONTROL Planned Start Date] or [!UICONTROL Planned Completion Date] of a project, and the "[!UICONTROL Schedule From]" option for that project is not checked, the [!UICONTROL Planned Start Date] and [!UICONTROL Planned Completion Date] areas are disabled, and the user cannot edit those dates.

 **Cannot edit access level of users**

 *Users*

-When a user who has Planner access that includes User Admin (Group Users) access attempts to edit users in the group they are an admin for, the [!UICONTROL Access] level field is disables, and the user is unable to edit the access level.
+When a user who has Planner access that includes User Admin (Group Users) access attempts to edit users in the group they are an admin for, the [!UICONTROL Access] level field is disabled, and the user is unable to edit the access level.

 +++

-+++**[!DNL Workfront] Scenario Planner Maintenance Update on June 9, 2022**
++++**[!DNL Workfront Scenario Planner] Maintenance Update on June 9, 2022**

 **Resizable left panel in the [!DNL Scenario Planner]**

-*[!DNL Workfront] Scenario Planner*
+*[!DNL Workfront Scenario Planner]*

-You can now resize the left panel on a Plan, in the Scenario Planner.
+You can now resize the left panel on a Plan, in the [!DNL Scenario Planner].
 This allows longer initiative names to display fully.
 Prior to this update, longer initiative names were truncated.

 +++

-+++**Workfront Fusion Maintenance Update on June 9, 2022**
++++**[!DNL Workfront Fusion] Maintenance Update on June 9, 2022**

-**Data from custom forms not available in [!UICONTROL Workfront Fusion Workfront] modules**
+**Data from custom forms not available in [!DNL Workfront Fusion] [!DNL Workfront] modules**

-*Workfront Fusion*
+*[!DNL Workfront Fusion]*

 When a user is configuring a [!DNL Workfront] module in [!DNL Workfront Fusion], and attempts to select outputs for the module, fields from custom forms are not visible.
 This occurs when the custom form was created for one type of [!DNL Workfront] object and then another type was added to it. [!DNL Workfront Fusion] displays only fields from custom forms originally created for the selected object type.

 **Cannot scroll to view all scenario executions**

-*Workfront Fusion*
+*[!DNL Workfront Fusion]*

 When a user is viewing a scenario's execution history and attempts to scroll down to view more executions, the executions stop loading and the user is unable to view them.
 Additionally, the user cannot scroll back up to the most recent executions.